themitosan/R3ditor/Roadmap.md

 - Edit every type of item, file or maps!
 (Header 68)
 - Edit all Doors [WIP]
 - Edit Enemies on map [WIP]
-- Add support for itens, files and maps with header 68
 - Add support for SLD Masks [WIP]
 - Add function to find and extract TIM files
 - ~~Add a Screenshot of map in all tabs (BSS)~~